petergithub/notes/tech/ubuntuNotes.md

 `tar -tf filename.tar.gz`	List files inside the tar.gz file `vim filename.tar.gz` List files and open file inside it with `Enter`

+Extract multiple .tar.gz files with a single tar call `ls *.tar | xargs -i tar xf {}` or `cat *.tar | tar -xvf - -i` The `-i` option ignores the EOF at the end of the tar archives, from the man page:
+`-i, --ignore-zeros` ignore blocks of zeros in archive (normally mean EOF)

 jar tvf <filename>.jar to find the content of the file without extracting. extract the class files in the jar jar xvf <jar name>.jar [class name]